deepgram/deepgram-js-sdk/README.md

 The sample demonstrates the following uses:

-- Transcribing a file from a url
+- Transcribing a file from a file
 - Creating a project
 - Deleting a project
 - Creating an API key